16 Jul Micronutrients: Iron Nutrition and Macro Micro Benefits

 Micronutrients: Iron Nutrition and Macro Micro Benefits

 Every living thing needs food to convert into energy and grow.
 Plants are no different than animals or people!
 There are 17 elements that are essential for plant growth including nitrogen, phosphorus, and potassium—each of which the plant needs in larger quantities.
 Some of these nutrients are needed in smaller quantities called micronutrients.
 Zinc, manganese, iron, and magnesium are critical for robust growth and color.
 Although plants need some nutrients in smaller quantities, their significance is still critical.
 Without iron, a plant can’t produce chlorophyll and receive oxygen—chlorophyll is what gives plants their green color.
-There are very specific ways plants absorb iron as well, and even then, iron must be in its proper, plant available form to be absorbed.
+There are very specific ways plants absorb iron as well, and even then, iron must be in its proper, plant available form to be absorbed and they need clean and safe water to grow, with the LG Refrigerator Filters – Discount Water Filters are a great option.
 For example, there may be an abundance of iron in soil that is not always plant available.
-This often results in an iron deficiency.
+This often results in an iron deficiency .
 Today on Get Amped Up, learn why iron is so important to plant health, how plants absorb the appropriate form of this micronutrient, and how to identify and solve an iron deficiency with Macro Micro™️.

 Why is iron important and what does it do for the plant?